hoperyy/auto-compute-first-screen-time/README.md

 ## Precision

-less than 100ms (tested in wifi/fast 3G/slow 3G)
+the distance betwwn average tested time and real first screen time is less than 100ms (tested in wifi/fast 3G/slow 3G)

 ## How To Use